michielbdejong/documents/pitch.md

   * each IndieHoster is fully independent, both technically and financially
 * And one more thing... also includes ownCloud. so sign up now.

+# Fourth version:

+* multiply the IndieWeb by 3 orders of magnitude, from 400 to 400,000 users -> unlike yet EcoBytes-like project, that's a dream we can get people to root for -> so that would call for cut-throat pricing. but we start at market rate.
+-> and this is only the beginning: xmpp hosting, webrtc, cloud for Firefox OS, quantified self - almost any internet technology, even p2p ones, requires servers. we aim to decentralize the /organizational/ architecture of the internet, not just for one application. not even just for one protocol. migration-oriented hosting is the only viable future for us. let services be owned by users, not by corporations.

 # idea for perks:

 * 10 EUR: stickers